JuliaAI/MLJBase.jl/src/measures/README.md

 MLJBase.call(m, ŷ, y)
 ```

-However, measures defined in this package ordinarily implement
-functionality using the lower level `single` or `mutli` methods,
+A new measure reporting an aggregate measurement, such as
+`AreaUnderCurve`, will subtype `Aggregate`, and only needs to
-according to whether the measure reports a measurement for every
+implement `call`.
+A measure that reports a measurement for each
-observation (e.g., `LPLoss`) or only an aggregate (e.g.,
-`AreaUnderCurve`).
-Such measures are subtypes of `Unaggregated` or
-`Aggregated` respectively.
-This avoids the need for the implementer to
-worry about:

-- handling of invalid data (`missing` or `NaN`)

-- dimension checking and class pool checking

-- incorporating per-observation or per-class weights, unless the
-  measure is `Aggregated`,
+observation , such as `LPLoss`, subtypes `Unaggregated` and only needs
+to implement an evaluation method for single observations called
+`single`.

 ### Unaggregated measures implement `single`